-We organize the paper as follows: We discuss the background in Section \ref{sec:Backgr}, in particular, our problem setting, bandits and definitions used throughout the paper.
-We describe our simulation environment in Section \ref{sec:Sim}.
+We organize the paper as follows: We discuss the background in section \ref{sec:Backgr}, in particular, our problem setting, bandits, and definitions used throughout the paper.
 In section \ref{sec:meta} we present the meta-algorithm COMBINE and its upper-confidence-bound (UCB) instantiation COMBINE-UCB.
-Additional calculation and theory of the algorithm are presented in Section \ref{sec:CalTheo}.
-We outline, in Section \ref{sec:Exper}, the setup of the empirical evaluation of our method on the simulation environment and real-world data, and in Section \ref{sec:Results} we present and discuss the results.
+We present updated equations for our algorithm and analyze its learning dynamics in section \ref{sec:CalTheo}.
+Regret bounds of the problem setting and algorithm are presented in section \ref{sec:theoretical}.
+In section \ref{sec:Exper}, we describe our simulation environment as well as the setup of the empirical evaluation of our method on the simulation environment and real-world data.
+We present and discuss the results in section \ref{sec:Results}.
 In section \ref{sec:Conclu} we conclude the paper.